juliagdealedo/juliagdealedo.github.io/content/illustrations/_index.md

 ---
-title: "Visualizations"
+title: "Illustrations and designs"
 date: 2022-1-18
 draft: false
-description: "Different visualizations"
+description: "Different ways of looking at data"
 ---
+Illustrations are not updated in the website.
+Go to my Instagram to be updated! https://www.instagram.com/juliagdealedo/

 ![profile](/img/mapa_mam.jpeg)